About Us

 On this page you will discover the people behind Wyld Edges and who is part of our 'Forest Garden'.
 Each one plays a part in making the magic happen and helping our ethical business grow.
 We use nature as a metaphor for building our organisational social systems.

-Our business is underpinned by the ethics and principles of permaculture.
+Wyld Edges is underpinned by the ethics and principles of permaculture

 Iain - Co-founder and Director